 Most seniors probably don’t consider building and maintaining credit a top financial issue.
-After all, it’s assumed that your home and car are likely paid for and that you’ve got all the furniture and dishes you need.
+After all, the home and car are paid off and everything else is contained within a careful budget, right?

 Seniors who are managing well on Social Security plus their retirement plans might be tempted to go cash-only.
 Bad idea, warns credit expert Curtis Arnold.